DrewNaylor/guinget/README.md

 Visual Studio 2019 Community is being used for this project's development, and .Net Framework 4.6.1 or greater is required to run it.
 YAML files are being read with [YamlDotNet](https://github.com/aaubry/YamlDotNet), which uses the MIT license.

 Since it may be a bit complicated for new users, there's a guide on [how to use guinget](/docs/How-to-use.md).
 I tried to make it work as closely as I could to Synaptic, so if you have experience with Synaptic, guinget should work similarly (mainly with marking packages) with a few exceptions in places I'm less experienced and/or wouldn't work as well on Windows.

+The [system requirements](https://github.com/DrewNaylor/guinget/blob/master/docs/system-requirements.md) include .Net 4.6.1 as mentioned above and winget, but otherwise they don't require all that much power.

 There's a [project roadmap](./docs/Project-roadmap.md) available, if you're interested.